twilio-professional-services/flex-project-template/docs/docs/building/template-utilities/logging.md

 If for some reason this logging utility does not meet your needs - you are free to use `console.log/warn/error` directly.

+### Flex Error Integration

+The logger will automatically listen for and log with `logger.error()` all [Flex Errors Events](https://www.twilio.com/docs/flex/developer/ui/errors-and-debugging#listening-to-the-flexerror-event) automatically.

 ## Destinations

 Destinations are an important concept for this logging utility.
 A destination is where the logs should go.
 It can be something simple, like the browser console, or something more complex like an external logging aggregator like Datadog.